sebaslogen/sebaslogen.github.io/README.md

 # Hi, I'm Sebastian Lobato Genco
 I'm a software engineer who is passionate about building Android apps.

-I love to learn, share and improve myself and the things that I build
+I ❤️ to learn, share and improve myself and the things that I build.

 ## Find me: